Do Go On - 407 - The Real Pocahontas

 Are you just going to, because you've done your resolution,

-keep it trucking and smash it, or will you just take the foot off the gas and be like,
+Or will you just take the foot off the gas and be like, I've already done it?

-I would slow it down probably.
-Yeah.
-But that's me.
-I'm pretty lazy.
+I would slow right down probably.

-All right, thanks Peter.
-And next up, big shout out to our friend, and yours, Ben Johnson, who's given themselves
+And next up, big shout out to our friend and yours, Ben Johnson,

 And I'll be opening this up.